peppelinux/ansible-slapd-eduperson2016/README.delta-syncrepl.md

 Provider slapd configuration
 ----------------------------
-Run the playbook with `accesslog_enabled` and `syncrepl_enabled`, remember to rename playbook.yml to playbook.production for safety.
+Run the playbook with `accesslog_enabled` and `syncrepl_enabled`, remember to rename playbook.yml to playbook.production-consumer for safety.

 Then add the consumer user this way: